Need help with other JFrog products?

 Linking to Packages from External Sites

 Bintray also enables you to create links to your packages by generating HTML code that you can embed directly on your own website.
-The Version Notification Link will help a user watch your package by taking him or her directly to Bintray where he/she can register to receive notifications whenever a new version of your package is uploaded.
+The Version Notification Link will help a user watch your package by taking them directly to Bintray where he/she can register to receive notifications whenever a new version of your package is uploaded.
 The Latest Version Download Badge will download the latest version of your package.

 To Create a Version Notification Link: